-A subscription box is a selection of curated products – typically associated with a common theme, such as beauty, pets, or food that are delivered on a regular schedule for the length of your subscription.
+A subscription box is a selection of curated products with a specific theme and delivered on a regular schedule.
+Common themes include things like beauty, fashion, pets, and food.
 Subscription boxes are packaged as an experience and designed to offer value above and beyond the actual retail price of the products contained in the box.

 A Brief History of Subscription Boxes

-The craze really took off in 2010 with the launch of Birchbox, a beauty sample subscription service that ships on monthly basis.
-They kept their subscribers clamoring for more by sending them 4-5 new beauty and lifestyle samples to try out for as little as $10.
+The craze began in 2010 with the launch of Birchbox, a beauty sample subscription service that ships on monthly basis.
+They kept their subscribers clamoring for more by sending them 4-5 new beauty and lifestyle samples for only $10.
 Oh sure, there were subscription box services around before Birchbox but they were first to really make a huge impression.